-Programmes extend further than the project lifecycle to include benefits realisation.
-Benefits may be realised during and after the programme and require active management by the programme.
+Programs extend further than the project lifecycle to include benefits realisation.
+Benefits may be realised during and after the program and require active management by the program.

-Additionally the programme lifecycle includes transition management and the maintenance of business as usual.
-Programmes are only closed once the outcomes are achieved and the benefits are self-sustaining.
+Additionally the program lifecycle includes transition management and the maintenance of business as usual.
+Programs are only closed once the outcomes are achieved and the benefits are self-sustaining.
 Figure 3 illustrates the differences.

-A programme can be defined as "a portfolio of projects that are selected or commissioned, planned and managed in a co-ordinated way and which together achieve a set of defined business objectives."
-(MSP, 2003, p5)
+A program can be defined as "a portfolio of projects that are selected or commissioned, planned and managed in a co-ordinated way and which together achieve a set of defined business objectives."
+MSP, 2003, p5

 A project can be defined as "a management environment that is created for the purpose of delivering one or more business products according to a specified Business Case."
 (PRINCE2, 2002, p7)